 Just because you do not see mold does not mean it is not there.
 Other signs that could indicate the presence of mold in your home include a musty odor, property deterioration, and unexplained respiratory illnesses.

 Mold remediation involves a series of steps designed to identify, contain and remove mold.
 Before getting started, it is important to isolate the contaminated area to prevent mold spores from going airborne and spreading to other areas of the home.
 Proper ventilation is also required during mold remediation.
 Air filtration devices, such as air scrubbers, can help keep spores within the contaminated area.

 Next, the affected area will need to be thoroughly cleaned and disinfected.
 This involves removing any infected materials and applying a biocide, fungicide, or moldicide solution to the affected materials.
 Any wet or mold-damaged porous materials should be discarded in plastic bags tied closed.
 Wood or non-porous materials must be cleaned with a detergent solution.
 For more severe mold infestations, a HEPA vacuum may be needed to clean surfaces.

 Finally, you will need to address the underlying source of the mold to prevent future mold growth.
 The source of the mold may be a hidden leaking pipe, rain seeping in due to a damaged roof, gaps around windows or doors, or foundation flooding.
 Improperly installed flashing, ice damming problems, missing insulation, and similar issues can all contribute to mold in the home.

 Contact Our Mold Remediation Specialists

 Kingsley LLC in Columbia, SC specializes in water damage restoration and mold remediation.
-If you are struggling with mold in your home, schedule an appointment online or call us at 803.590.0370 for a free mold inspection and removal estimate.
+If you are struggling with mold in your home, schedule an appointment online or call us at 803.590.0370 for a mold inspection and removal estimate.
 Protect your family from mold exposure today!